terra-money/docs/docs/develop/sdks/terra-js/keys.md

-### `CLIKey`
+## `CLIKey`

-> NOTE: This requires you to have `terrad` installed.
+> NOTE: This keytype requires you to have `terrad` installed.

 If you want to use keys stored in your `terrad` installation's keyring to sign transactions, you can use `CLIKey`.
-This also will work for keys that have been registered in your keyring with `--ledger`, using a Ledger hardware device.
+This approach also works for keys that have been registered in your keyring with `--ledger`, using a Ledger hardware device.

 ```ts
 import { StdFee, MsgSend } from '@terra-money/terra.js';